xbeat/Machine-Learning/README.md

 Linear regression with multiple variables is an extension of simple linear regression, where we predict a target variable (y) based on multiple input variables (x1, x2, ..., xn).
 This technique is widely used in various fields, such as finance, economics, and data science, to model and analyze complex relationships between variables.

+## Transformer Architecture for Natural Language Processing

+Introduction to Transformer Architecture

+The Transformer architecture revolutionized natural language processing by introducing self-attention mechanisms, enabling parallel processing of sequential data and capturing long-range dependencies more effectively than traditional RNNs and LSTMs.
+This fundamental shift in approach has become the backbone of modern language models.

 ## Discrete Distributions Python Cheat Sheet

 Introduction to Discrete Distributions